loziniak/echocord_wet/README.md

 I included a screenshot of the fragment of schematics in *mod.png* for those who don't want to mess with svg file.

 The *photo* directory contains photos of my work, *photo/1.jpg* has green letters on it, corresponding to places on the schematics.

+After soldering all the necessary connections, you have to fine-tune with the 10 kOhm potentiometer for the signal to be strong enough, although not distorted.